-Since 2000, 68% of DoD PBL contract obligations have been awarded as firmfixed-price contracts, with cost-plus-incentive and cost plus award-fee being the next common contract types (Hunter, Ellman, & Howe, 2018).
-As Figure 2 indicates, PBLs can be implemented at the component, subsystem, and system level.
+Since 2000, 68% of DoD PBL contract obligations have been awarded as firm-fixedprice contracts, with cost-plus-incentive and cost plus award-fee being the next most common contract types (Hunter et al., 2018).
+As Figure 2 indicates, PBL contracts can be implemented at the component, subsystem, and system level.

 Figure 2.
-Level of implementation and contract scope (Gourley, 2014)
+Level of Implementation and Contract Scope (Gourley, 2014)